Taco Quesadillas

-Taco quesadillas are the best of both worlds: A hearty taco filling made with beef and peppers, and your favorite cheese that will melt to goodness sandwiched on a corn or flour tortilla.
-A truly Mexican food lover’s dream!
+Taco quesadillas are the best of both worlds: A hearty taco filling made with beef and peppers, and your favorite cheese melted to goodness sandwiched on a corn or flour tortilla.

-You can make our taco quesadillas recipe with either flour or corn tortillas.
-Just make sure to adjust the temperature of your stove accordingly, since flour tortillas are softer and burns faster than corn.
+Tortillas: You can make our taco quesadillas recipe with either flour or corn tortillas.
+Just make sure to adjust the temperature of your stove accordingly, since flour tortillas are softer and burn faster.
+If you feel like trying something different, check out our blue corn tortillas recipe!

 Peppers and onions sautéed on a skillet.